pritam-saha-java/inc/README.md

  - details page : age+ views text size should be increased
  - social media buttons size and shape should be fixed
  - distance between category page image and title decreased
+ - title page should display disclaimer

 Functional Changes --
- - add incall outcall prices (in progress)
+ - add incall outcall prices (in progress) (gets input needs to show on search page)
  - add validations for post form (need to check which validation are remaining)
  - Create Post delete function for seller
  - admin panel
+ - increase the loading speed for search page
+ - increase the limit of the image size
  - add compression in application for images (test out logic in separate java file)
- - title & description length should be increased on category page
- - post should take longer description (bug)
  - bug in ads.html page ("post.location!=null?location.district: post.location !=null?post.location.district:'location'" (template: "ads" - line 71, col 57))